-What further evidence is needed to understand the impact on equality?
+☐ What further evidence is needed to understand the impact on equality?

-Using existing performance monitoring frameworks, the Council will be able to establish whether there has been any negative or positive impact on residents and their ability to access services.
+Using existing data held on garage licensees and those on the register, the Council will be able to establish whether there has been any negative or positive impact on residents and their ability to access the service.